Whisk and Wine

 Homemade Pico de Gallo (The Salsa I meal Prep Every Week)

-Published: Oct 25, 2025 · Modified: Nov 2, 2025 by Jess @ Whisk & Wine · This post may contain affiliate links · Leave a Comment
+Published: Oct 25, 2025 · Modified: May 23, 2026 by Jess @ Whisk & Wine · This post may contain affiliate links · 1 Comment

 This Homemade Pico de Gallo isn't just for taco night - it's my every week, goes-on-everything, fresh flavor fix.
 I chop it by hand every Sunday, and I'm lucky if it lasts until Friday.
 It's minimalist cooking at its best - just four real ingredients (tomatoes, onion, cilantro, and lime) that prove you don't need much to make something crave-worthy.